| Danube Delta Highlights » Access » Interesting Facts » Places to explore » Activities » Facts & Figures |

 Best seen: March to October

-Red-breasted Goose (branta ruficollis)
+Red-breasted Goose (Branta ruficollis)

 In winter, thousands of this species – almost half of the entire world population – reside on the Razim-Sinoe lagoon and coastal plain to the south of the Delta.